2796gaurav/mcpconn/README.md

 ## 💬 Support

 If you have questions or need help, please open an issue in the [issue tracker](https://github.com/2796gaurav/plug_mcp/issues).

+## 🐍 Supported Python Versions

+`plug_mcp` is tested and supported on the following Python versions:

+- Python 3.8
+- Python 3.9
+- Python 3.10
+- Python 3.11